Meet-4/Meet-4/README.md

 # 👋 Hi, I’m Meet-4

-🚀 A curious learner, builder, and developer who loves experimenting with web apps.
+🚀 A curious learner, builder, and developer who loves experimenting with web apps, IoT projects, and Android apps.
 I enjoy creating projects that are practical, polished, and fun, while constantly exploring new technologies.

 ## 💻 Tech Stack